 Over the long run, the buy-and-hold abnormal return ($BHAR{i,t}$) approach reflects a more realistic measure of security i's performance than the $CAR{i,t}$ approach.
-Similar to the CAAR approach, an average of the cross-sectional BHAR{i,t} can be calculated.
+Similar to the CAAR approach, an average of the cross-sectional $BHAR{i,t}$ can be calculated.
 Both methods (CAR and BHAR) require an appropriate benchmark against which the sample-specific securities can be compared.
 Usual applied test statistics of both the CAR and the BHAR approach apply the ratio of the sample-specific mean to its estimated standard deviation.
 However, it is difficult to achieve unbiased test statistics of both the mean and the standard deviation estimates.
-For the CAR approach, the statistical power in event studies is not the main issue since it approaches one when N increases but the lack of the compounding effect is a problem in the long run.6 For the BHAR approach, the severe right-skewed distribution of the BHAR measure.
+For the CAR approach, the statistical power in event studies is not the main issue since it approaches one when N increases but the lack of the compounding effect is a problem in the long run.
+For the CAR approach, the compounding effect is intact in the long run but usually applied test statistics are invalid due to the severe right-skewed distribution of the CAR measure.
 Therefore it is necessary to address the underlying distribution properties of long-run returns.